This is what a tea break on a normal working day looks like –

 They do not understand the importance of personal hygiene, etiquette or communication.
 That’s where my work begins.
 At the grassroot level, most of the times.

-But just recently, I was actively working with a team, comprising of people who have varied jobs in restaurants, right from – dishwashers, technicians, servers, cooks, managers & restaurant owners.
+Just recently, I was working with a team, comprising of people who have varied jobs in restaurants, right from – dishwashers, technicians, servers, cooks, managers & restaurant owners.

 The other day, all the boys from the restaurant, where I’m working on a training & consultancy assignment, stopped by at this ‘tapri’ (street food cart) for chai.